How to Get Budget for a Cybersecurity Risk Assessment

 Risk assessments are an effective way to quantify your organization’s risk and quickly identify areas of risk that run across your organization.
 They can show you which units/departments contain your most sensitive information, as well as outlier units/departments with higher risk scores relative to your organization averages.
 Having a clear picture of where you are most at risk allows efficient budget deployment to occur in an objective, transparent, and easily defensible way.

-In the end, being able to advocate for important budget spend successfully relies on tying a risk assessment directly to mandatory compliance.
+Although there is no one-size-fits-all strategy, being able to advocate for important budget spend successfully relies on tying a risk assessment directly to mandatory compliance.
 Moreover, if you are able to link it to the entire organizational mission, you have a claim that stakeholders can’t ignore.

 After deeming your budget request to be appropriate, your key goal will be making your risk assessment as efficient and effective as possible.
 By introducing automation tools, you can streamline your risk assessment workflow, measure risk over time, and ensure your efforts scale as your organization grows.